top of page

 to give you strength?”

-Then saying, “All my relations.”
+Then whispering to herself, “All my relations.”

-(The Huckleberries are one of her relatives.)
+(For the Huckleberries are her relatives.)

 “NO!” scorned Coyote Hawk.